BasHdezDev/LeanCodeFirstPractice/README.md

 - Then, in the code you will change the things as the following instructions:

-In DATABASE = "You will write what it says on NAME" USER = "You will write what it says on USER"
+- In DATABASE = "You will write what it says on NAME"
+- In USER = "You will write what it says on USER"
-PASSWORD = "You will write what it says on PASSWORD" HOST = "ou will write what it says on HOST"
+- In PASSWORD = "You will write what it says on PASSWORD"
+- In HOST = "ou will write what it says on HOST"
-PORT = 5432  # BY DEFAULT IT IS 5432, BUT IT CAN CHANGE IN YOUR DB
+- In PORT = 5432  # BY DEFAULT IT IS 5432, BUT IT CAN CHANGE IN YOUR DB